onionymous/ctf_challenges/dicectf2024/spellbound/README.md

 * SignatureService
 * DictionaryService

 SignatureService is only accessible if you have the permission `com.dicectf2024.permission.dictionary.BIND_SIGNATURE_SERVICE` declared in the manifest.
 This permission is only available to apps signed with the same signing key due to `protectionLevel="signature"`.
-It's intended that this is only accessible from DictionaryApp, basically.
+It's intended that this is only accessible from DictionaryApp.

 DictionaryService is the interesting service that serves a bunch of words and their definitions, including the flag.
 Even though the service is exported, this service is only intended to be bound to from DictionaryApp.
 To ensure this, it has a permission check in `onBind` that is pretty restrictive:
 1. First, the incoming intent must have two signed extras.
 It must be signed with a key in DictionaryService's keystore.
 The only way to achieve this outside the app is through SignatureService, which is only accessible to apps signed with the same signing key.